astronomer/docs/learn/dags.md

 ![Screenshot of the Airflow UI showing the Grid view with the Graph tab selected.
 A DAG run of a complex DAG is shown with annotations showing a dynamically mapped task, a branching task, an edge label, a dynamically mapped task group, regular task groups, setup/ teardown tasks as well as a Dataset.](/img/guides/dags_complex_DAG_annotated.png)

-- **Dynamically mapped task**: A task that is [dynamically created](dynamic-tasks.md) at runtime based on changing user defined input.
-The number of task instances is shown in `[]` behind the task id.
-Task groups can also be [dynamically mapped](task-groups#generate-task-groups-dynamically-at-runtime).
-- **Branching task**: A task that creates a conditional branch in the DAG.
-See [Branching in Airflow](airflow-branch-operator.md) for more information.
-- **Edge label**: A label on the edge between two tasks.
-These labels are often helpful to annotate branch decisions in a DAG graph.
-- **Task group**: A task group is a tool to logically and visually group tasks in an Airflow DAG.
-See [Airflow task groups](task-groups.md) for more information.
-- **Setup/teardown tasks**: When using Airflow to manage infrastructure it can be helpful to define tasks as setup and teardown tasks to take advantage of additional intelligent dependency behavior.
-You can recognize setup and teardown tasks by little arrows next to the task id in the task node and the dotted line connecting them.
-See [Use setup and teardown tasks in Airflow](airflow-setup-teardown.md) for more information.
-- **Dataset**: Datasets are shown in the DAG graph.
-If a DAG is scheduled on a dataset, it is shown upstream of the first task of the DAG.
-If a task in the DAG updates a dataset, it is shown after the respective task as in the previous screenshot.
-See [Airflow datasets](airflow-datasets.md) for more information.

-You can learn more about how to set complex dependencies between tasks and task groups in the [Managing Dependencies](managing-dependencies.md) guide.

 <details>
 <summary>Click to view the full DAG code used for the Screenshot</summary>
 <div>